sarsamurmu/zusty/pages/src/docs/components/pagination.md

   </ul>
 </nav>
 ```
 And that's all about pagination.
-Nothing more left for now.
+Nothing more left for now to discuss.